susan-davis/stellar-core/BIBLE.md

 Quelil or Qvortalan, but occasionally to a minor deity, or a mythological hero such as Gronkadonk.
 (TBD: is Eye R3 and Hand R4, or is it the other way around?)

+Quellans are trained from birth into the Quellan rank system, and young Quellans of pre-military age are given the rank "Third Warrior" or "Third Herder," depending on social status, gender, and parents' occupation.
+Some young Quellans move back and forth between categories, for reasons more complex than is worth going into unless you're writing a game with Quellan protagonists.
+The equivalent of basic training takes place during childhood and secondary education, which solidifies the category the Quellan will progress in.
+(Additional "Third" ranks become available during this training;
+for example, a devout young Quellan might be trained as a Third Hand Weapon of their deity.)
+At the age of majority, a Quellan is promoted to Second Warrior/Herder/whatnot, and posted to an assignment, with a promotion to the second sub-rank automatic one Quellan year later, except in cases of serious incompetence.
+Quellans can be demoted to Second Warrior, or the equivalent, as punishment, but no adult Quellan is ever "Third" at rank 0.
+Quellan society expects that both members of a couple will hold down equally responsible positions, and it is considered a mark of shame if one does not.
+"Your spouse is a Second Herder" is a fairly serious Quellan insult.

 #### Quellan Ships
 - *Q1*-class attack ship ("Attack I")